ISLE OF WIGHT BUS AND COACH MUSEUM LIMITED

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.

 4. Contact Forms

-Where you use a contact form to contact the club or a club official your information is held to deal with your enquiry by officials within the club.
+Where you use a contact form to contact the museum your information is held to deal with your enquiry by officials of the museum.

 5. Links to other websites